-The Hubs and I researched all inclusive resorts in the sunny and warm Caribbean waters in an attempt to finally go on a Honeymoon… almost two years late.
+The Hubs and I researched all inclusive resorts in the sunny and warm Caribbean waters in an attempt to escape somewhere warm.
 The resort in question, Jewel Paradise Cove, looked absolutely delightful on their website.
 They pride themselves as a Wellness Resort, complete with Yoga classes on site, a gym, and a spa.
 It is an adults-only resort, so no annoying little kids screaming and shouting and ruining everything.
 There is a reason we don’t have children, if you could not already come to that conclusion of your own volition.
 They boasted delicious, healthy food, all situated on a pristine private cove an hours drive from Montego Bay.
 The rooms looked like sanctuaries, and the cove looked like a snorkelers paradise.
 Not to mention the fact that all non-motorized water sports were included in the price… free kayaking and snorkeling???
 Hell Yeah (Mon)!
 It sounded (and looked) marvelous, but alas, the website was rather deceiving.
 While they did have Yoga classes on site (and supposedly cycling classes), the wellness aspect of the retreat was missing.
 But back to the story…

 Hubs and I got on our JetBlue flights, toting along a plastic bag full of Clorox wipes in order to wipe down our plane seats in the mist of the Coronavirus outbreak.
 We were giggly and excited, partly because we had been awake working all night, and we were rapidly approaching delirium mode.
 Everything struck us as absolutely hilarious… snickering at the clothing choices of some people, to watching mask-clad travelers sulk through the airport.
 The virus had not been classified as a pandemic at this point, but the hysteria had already struck.
 Thankfully, Hubs and I ran out of toilet paper the week prior, and had managed to purchase more before leaving.
 I’m still baffled by the neurotic mass acquisition of the rolled squares that should be reserved for one’s unmentionable areas… what are you people using it for?!?!
 And why are you fools purchasing ALL the produce?
 You can only eat so much broccoli and onion in one day!
 I got a tad bit off topic there for a minute.
 Back to Jamaica!